 During arm lift surgery, an incision is made along the inner arm, from the armpit down towards the elbow.
 Once this incision has been made, liposuction may be used to remove excess fat, and any loose skin will be trimmed away.
 Depending on the extent of the surgery, a draining tube may be placed to help control bleeding.
 In patients with excessive drooping, where there is looseness within the internal tissue structures, a tightening technique will be used internally.
 These surgical efforts will result in a smaller circumference of the upper arm.

-Brachioplasty is performed under general anesthesia in an accredited surgical facility and typically takes around 2 hours to complete.
-It is considered an outpatient procedure.
-If this surgery is combined with another body contouring procedure, then the patient may be required to stay overnight in the hospital.
-Following surgery, the arm should be kept elevated to help control swelling and promote circulation.
+Brachioplasty is performed under general anesthesia in an accredited surgical facility and typically takes around 2 hours to complete and is considered an outpatient procedure.
+If this surgery is combined with another body contouring procedure, then the patient may be required to stay overnight in the hospital, but not usually.
+Following surgery, the arms should be kept elevated to help control swelling and promote circulation.
 Patients will experience a slow return of normal function.
 Arm and hand strength, specifically, will be weak for the first several weeks as the internal tissues heal.

 Plan Your Procedure